 To find out more, and to see a copy of the committee report please keep checking the BDC website on the following link: http://www.babergh.gov.uk/…/pla…/brantham-regeneration-area/

 Brantham Parish Council have submitted their response to the latest Brantham Regeneration Area Consultation which had proposed a reduction in the Industrial Uses planned for the site.
-You can ses a copy of the comments from the Parish Council by clicking here.
+You can ses a copy of the comments by viewing them below.

 24 January 2016

 Brantham Parish Council have submitted their response to the Brantham Regeneration Area Consultation.
-You can see a copy of the comments from the Parish Council by clicking here.
+You can see a copy of the comments from the Parish Council by viewing them below.

 The Brantham Regeneration Area Consultation currently underway has effectively been extended to 25th January 2016 due to additional documents being received.
 A Transport Assessment Addendum Report that primarily deals with the Manningtree Rail Crossing is of particular interest.

 In addition a new Strategic Master Plan has been uploaded.
-You can see a copy of that document by clicking here.
 Please note, this is not strictly a consultation document but it provides an overview of the "Big Picture".
 It is useful reading for anybody with an interest in the village and the application (whatever their view).
 Caution: If you print, use landscape and draft format, unless you have lots of colour ink!

-If you would like to make a response to the consultation, but need a little help with the main points then please have a look at a leaflet provided by Brantham HOGS by clicking here.
+If you would like to make a response to the consultation, but need a little help with the main points then please have a look at a leaflet provided by Brantham HOGS.